5 Key points:

-- Symptoms are urgency, frequency and even urge incontinence
+- Symmptoms are urgency, frequency and even urge incontinence

 - Diagnosis is made by exclusion of urine infection, bladder lesions and nerve disorders

-- Drugs are most effective in as high as 80% of cases and require at least a few months to “re-set” the bladder
+- Drugs are most effective and require at least 3 to 6 months to “re-set” the bladder

 Patients who suffer from overactive bladder (OAB) complain of frequent urination both day and night.
 They often experience strong urge to urinate at inconvenient and unpredictable times and may even leak urine before reaching a toilet (urge incontinence).
 This causes embarrassment, poor self-esteem and affect their quality of life.